segmentio/feature/README.md

 ```

 _Note: the identifiers are not displayed in any particular order, this command
-simply iterate over the directories and scans the collection files._
+iterates over the directories and scans the collection files._

 ### `feature describe tier [group] [tier]`